Alleyn’s Concert “A Big Flop”, “Concert Went Well”, Trial By Jury, Battle Of Stamford Bridge…Reviewed With Evidence, Late March 1975

 Tuesday 25 February 1975 – went to visit mum again.
 Rather uneventful day.
 Saw muggers in next door café.

-Dad couldn’t cook to save his life, so while mum was in hospital having her hip replacement, we ate almost every night in restaurants and cafes – either in Streatham, Camberwell or somewhere inbetween.
+Dad couldn’t cook to save his life, so while mum was in hospital having a pre-operation (plate removal from a failed attempt to avoid hip replacement) ahead of her hip replacement surgery, we ate almost every night in restaurants and cafes – either in Streatham, Camberwell or somewhere inbetween.

 I recall the fact that I spotted the previous week’s assailants in a cafe just a few days later and pointed the fact out to my dad.
 It was one of those moments when you realise that your dad is not the all-embracing protector that your childhood assumes him to be.
 I can’t remember exactly what dad said, but it would have been something along the lines of…